Nakina Lumber Inc.

 Steady, year-round employment; on-the-job training; opportunities for advancement; healthcare benefits (drug, dental, vision, extended healthcare); life and disability insurance; pension; free, on-site parking with electrical hook-up; free bus or van transportation to and from the worksite, for Monday to Friday dayshift, for those without personal transportation; provision of personal protective equipment at no cost to employees; a subsidized lunch program; access to an on-site Counsellor & Case Manager; a friendly, supportive environment committed to employee success.
 Assistance with relocation expenses and temporary accommodation may also be available.

-• To work safely, in compliance with all SOPs, policies and procedures and relevant legislation.
+• To work safely, in compliance with all company SOPs, policies and procedures and relevant legislation.

-• To conduct incident investigations and ensure external reporting obligations are met.
+• To ensure production targets are being met.

-• To address concerns directly with the appropriate supervisor, or lead hand in the absence of the supervisor, in a timely manner, and to support problem solving around the concern(s) brought forward.
+• To address concerns directly with the General Manager, Superintendent or appropriate Manager, in a timely manner, and to support problem solving around the concern(s) brought forward.

 • To conduct oneself in a manner that contributes to a culturally safe, inclusive and respectful workplace.